frontegg/frontegg-angular/README.md

 Give it a try by now by signing up & logging in.

 Give it a try now!
-Open http://localhost:4200/account/sign-up and sign up with your first user.
+Open http://localhost:8080/account/sign-up and sign up with your first user.

-### 5. Frontegg Admin Portal Integration
+# Frontegg Admin Portal Integration

-In order to allow your end users to control the Security Settings, Profile, Team Management and more, the next step will be to embed the Admin Portal into your application.
+In order to allow your end users to control the Security Settings, Profile, Team Management and more, the next step will be to embed the `Admin Portal` into your application.

-For Frontegg admin portal integration, we will import theFronteggAppService from the @frontegg/angular package and use showAdminPortal method when clicking on the relevant button.
+For Frontegg admin portal integration we will import the`FronteggAppService` from the `frontegg-app` package and use `showAdminPortal` method when clicking on the relevant button.

 ```
-import { Component } from '@angular/core';
+import { Component, OnInit } from '@angular/core';
 import { FronteggAppService } from '@frontegg/angular';

 @Component({
-  selector: 'show-admin-portal',
+  selector: 'app-root',
-  template: '<button (click)="showAdminPortal()">Show Admin Portal</button>',
+  templateUrl: './app.component.html',
+  styleUrls: ['./app.component.scss'],
 })
-export class ShowAdminPortalComponent {
+export class AppComponent implements OnInit {

   constructor(private fronteggAppService: FronteggAppService) { }

-  showAdminPortal(): void {
+  showApp(): void {
     this.fronteggAppService?.showAdminPortal()
   }
 }
 ```

-### 6. Enjoy!
+6. Enjoy!